tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Add an ACL restriction

-For S3 buckets, AWS allows you to restrict the level of access to the objects to prevent unauthorized editing.
 Copy this list of allowed ACLs for your S3 bucket and paste it below your `bucket_tags` rule

 ```
 allowed_acls = [